ACabrejas/Vissim_RL_Traffic_Lights_Control/README.md

  ![Controller Architecture](./md_pics/Interface2.pdf)

-There are currently 3 maps:
+There are currently 5 maps:
  - Cross Single Straight (2 phases) - Focus on asymmetric demand.
 Can be run using programs or phases.
 No turning.
  ![Single Cross Straight map](./md_pics/Single_straight_cross.PNG)

  - Cross Single Triple (4 phases) - Focus on single intersection complex control.
 Only the first 4 phases in the diagram below.
  - Cross Single Triple (8 phases) - Same with more complexity on the actions side.
+Focus on complex control.
  ![Cross Single Triple map](./md_pics/Single_cross_triple.PNG)
  ![Phases in 8 actions setup](./md_pics/Triple_phase.PNG)

  - Five Intersection (8 phases) - Combination of 5 complex intersections in cross, s.t. the incoming cars to the middle intersection have at least gone through one of the outer ones.
+Focus on platoons and test for communications between controllers.
  ![Five Intersection map](./md_pics/Five_intersection.PNG)

  - Balance (14 intersections) - Currently training.
+Focus on real world networks and beating commercial implementations.
   ![Balance Network map](./md_pics/Balance.PNG)

  Several agents can be deployed: